Jaime McDowell. MSc. PT, BSc. Kin, FCAMPT, CGIMS

 Recently, she has completed her STOTT Pilates Rehabilitation training for the Reformer (including Spinal, Pelvis, and Scapular Stabilization and Peripheral Joint Stabilization) and is incorporating the principles of Pilates to develop core stability, address muscular imbalances and improve posture for clients of all different needs.

 Dr. Trevor Shoesmith, BSc.
 MD, CCFP, Dip Sports Med

 Dr. Shoesmith has a sports medicine clinic one day a week at Coastal Physiotherapy.
 He conducts his family medicine practice at Highland Medical Clinic in Comox.

 Dr. Shoesmith has been practicing family medicine in the Comox Valley since 2006 and completed his Diploma in Sports Medicine in 2009.

 To book an appointment with Dr. Shoesmith, he requires a referral for Sports Medicine from your family physician.

 Registered Massage Therapist

-Coastal Physiotherapy’s in-house Registered Massage Therapist, Jennifer uses a variety of techniques such as trigger point therapy, myofascial release and Swedish and deep tissue massage to treat injuries related to repetitive strain, trauma and postural anomalies.
+Jennifer is one of Coastal Physiotherapy’s in-house Registered Massage Therapists.
+Jennifer uses a variety of techniques such as trigger point therapy, myofascial release and Swedish and deep tissue massage to treat injuries related to repetitive strain, trauma and postural anomalies.
 Jennifer is a graduate of the prestigious West Coast College of Massage Therapy in New Westminster, BC and has been practicing since 2004.